This handbook provides a comprehensive overview

 Qualified students with disabilities who are provided reasonable accommodations must be able to function in their academic and residential environments.
 They must meet the requirements and expectations of their academic programs, follow established guidelines and procedures for securing and remaining in residential living spaces, and adhere to the University’s student conduct and discipline codes.

 Accessibility: The Key to Equal Opportunity

-accordance with applicable Federal and State laws and university policy, does not discriminate on the basis of disability.
+The University of San Francisco, in accordance with applicable Federal and State laws and university policy, does not discriminate on the basis of disability.

 Individuals seeking reasonable accommodations for academic programs should contact the SDS office.

 Rights and Responsibilities

 1. Every qualified student with a documented disability or disabling condition has the right to:

 • A timely intake assessment to determine reasonable accommodation eligibility.